peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 > The use of "absolute" natural numbers to identify regions seems not modular.

-Affe requires that each region is identified by an index along with a partial order on indices that is compatible with the nesting of regions.
+Affe requires that each region is identified by an index, along with a partial order on indices that is compatible with the nesting of regions.
-This can be implemented in many ways, including region variables often used in algebraic effects systems, existentials, etc.
+This can be implemented in many ways, including region variables often used in algebraic effect systems, existentials, etc.

-Natural numbers are the absolute simplest way to implement such indices which is why we use them in the formalisation.
-Our formalisation only relies on the partial order and could easily use any of these more sophisticated systems.
-This would certainly be the case in a realistic implementation for OCaml, for instance, to leverage the on-going work on algebraic effects.
+Natural numbers are the absolute simplest way to implement such indices which is why we use them in the formalization.
+Our formalization only relies on the partial order and could easily use any of these more sophisticated systems.
+This would certainly be the case in a realistic implementation for OCaml, for instance, to leverage the ongoing work on algebraic effects.
 The properties of the system would stay identical.

 We plan to add this point to section 6.